-Download overview of the VAEA risk model:
+Download a PDF of the VAEA asbestos risk assment model:

 There is no known safe level of exposure to asbestos, so each risk factor has a value that contributes to the overall risk score – no risk factors have a zero score.
-A precautionary approach was used to give a higher risk weighting to assumed ACMs, where condition, disturbance potential or friability are listed as 'unknown.’
+A precautionary approach was used to give a higher risk weighting to assumed ACMs, where condition, disturbance potential or friability are listed as 'unknown'.

-The risk assessment is automatically applied by the AIRSystem to ACMs, and determines the priority for removal of that ACM.Figure 2: VAEA Risk Overview detail
+In AIRSystem, the risk assessment is automatically applied to ACMs and determines the priority for removal of that ACM.

 Figure 2: Risk overview detail